 - Big History Project – FREE and online.

 - Give Your Child the World by Jamie Martin – Book containing specific recommendations for history and geography books for regions and cultures.
 Offers suggestions for both younger children as well as tweens/early teens..
-Note: Author has a Christian worldview but she is very honest about any recommendations she makes that are Christian.
+Note: The author has a Christian worldview but she is very honest about any recommendations she makes that are Christian.

 - History Odyssey – Pandia Press – K-12